 - Programmes that are intolerant or dismissive of another’s faith will not be accepted.

 - Programmes should recognize the culturally diverse character of European societies and contribute towards understanding, equality and tolerance between people of different, religions, cultures and origins

-Final date for Entries and programme files to be received and payment of entry fees is: 28th of February 2021.
+Final date for Entries and programme files to be received and payment of entry fees is: TBC.
 The payment is made through Film Freeway when entering the film.
 The payment is not refundable.

 IMPORTANT: if we have not received all of your information by the deadline, your entry will not be accepted

 - Submissions can be entered via FilmFreeway.com only (You will find the submission button on the 'Submission' -page)

 - Register on the site (if not done earlier)

 - Fill in the entry submission form that includes a short (not longer than 1500 characters including spaces) resume in English, describing the programme contents.